XiaogangHe/Princeton-CEE306/README.md

 	- [pandas]: Python's data analysis tools
 	- [rpy2]: an interface between Python and R

-For **Mac** users, we highly recommend installing [Anaconda](https://www.continuum.io/downloads) as you can use its package manager (called "conda") to easily install and update packages.
+For **Mac** users, we highly recommend installing [Anaconda](https://www.continuum.io/downloads) as you can use its package manager (called "conda") to easily install and update packages :smile:.
 For example, open your terminal window and type the following commands to install the above mentioned packages:
 - `conda install R`
 - `conda install pandas`
 - `conda install rpy2`